alexandru/alexn.org/_posts/2022-09-22-proprietary-environments-are-a-trap.md

 I grew up as a software developer with such words, with essays instilling ideas of software freedom, and I see such advice less and less these days.

 What changed is that Open Source won.
 It won the hearts and minds of software developers.
 Most of us build on top of FOSS libraries, and deploy on top of FOSS runtimes and operating systems, using many FOSS tools in the process.
-But it seems to me like the trend is reversing.
+But it seems to me like the trend is reversing[^7].

 > *"Life swings like a pendulum backward and forward between pain and boredom."*
 >